spren9er/tilez/README.md

 _**tilez**_ is

-- easy-to-use — _declare your layout in a simple manner_
+- easy-to-use – _declare your layout in a simple manner_
-- flexible — _can be used with SVG, HTML or renderless components_
+- flexible – _can be used with SVG, HTML or renderless components_
-- reactive — _all tiles adapt to changes of root tile_
+- reactive – _all tiles adapt to changes of root tile_
-- free of dependencies — _except for Svelte_
+- free of dependencies – _except for Svelte_
-- opinionated — _the way the layout algorithm works (see [here](#how-does-the-layout-algorithm-work))_
+- opinionated – _the way the layout algorithm works (see [here](#how-does-the-layout-algorithm-work))_
-- robust — _handles edge cases very well_
+- robust – _handles edge cases very well_
-- light-weight — _does not add more than a few bytes to your Svelte application_
+- light-weight – _does not add more than a few bytes to your Svelte application_

 The main application of **_tilez_** is to use it as an abstraction layer for creating compositions and layers of arbitrary SVG charts in Svelte, where the final result is a single SVG chart.

-Here is an example of a composition of several different _Observable Plot_ charts, which makes up an [UpSet plot](https://upset.app).
+Here is an example of a composition of several different [Observable Plot](https://github.com/observablehq/plot) charts, which makes up an [UpSet plot](https://upset.app).
 Individual charts are embedded in a simple **tilez** layout.

 <img src="https://github.com/spren9er/tilez/blob/main/static/tilez_upset.svg?raw=true" width="550px">